 Most banks and building societies don’t offer small loans.
 If you’re only looking to borrow £1000 or less, you could end up borrowing more than you need and consequently pay more in interest.
 Instalment loans from direct lenders, on the other hand, are flexible and can easily be tailored to your specific needs.
 This could include the loan amount, as well as the length of time that best matches your budget and ability to repay the loan.

 Similar to payday loans, instalment loans are intended to cover unforeseen expenses.
 In these circumstances, it’s likely that you’ll need money quickly.
 The application is simple to complete and if approved the funds are typically paid out the same day.
-Some types of secured loans can take several days or even weeks to pay out a loan.
+Some types of secured lenders can take several days or even weeks to pay out a loan.

 Instalment loans are usually a better choice if the amount you are borrowing would be difficult to pay back in one lump sum.
 An example of a large instalment loan is a mortgage, which for most people would be impossible to pay all at once.
 With a flexible loan, you can choose to repay your installment loan over a number of months.

 It can be embarrassing to discuss money with your friends and family, and they might not have the funds to lend you, even if they want to help.
 A great solution to avoiding borrowing from friends and family is taking out a loan with a guarantor: in this case an instalment loan.

 When looking at short term loans, you may look into bad credit instalment loans.
 A lot of people believe that they have poor credit, but this doesn’t necessarily prevent them from applying for a loan.
 You don’t need a perfect credit score to apply for an installment loan, the loan just has to be affordable.